Broadband router settings

 What we're talking about is your local IP address.
 This is an address given to your router and all of the devices that connect to it.
 This address you can change by going into your router settings.
 Something to bear in mind is if you do change your IP address, this will now be the number you'll need to type into the URL bar of your browser to access your router settings.

 Changing your SSID/network name

 SSID stands for Service Set Identifier and is a technical way of referring to the name of your network.
 You'll generally find either 'SSID' or 'wireless network' in the menu on your router settings page.
-You can call your network anything you like, but it's best to steer clear of anything rude or offensive, and it's probably best to choose something that doesn't make it sound like a public wifi hotspot so you don't get randoms trying to gain access.
+You can call your network anything you like, but it's best to steer clear of anything rude or offensive, and it's probably best to choose something that doesn't make it sound like a public WiFi hotspot so you don't get random people trying to gain access to your network.